swallowcamel/nancywiki/Defining-routes.md

 ## Condition

 The last part is an optional Condition that can be used to make sure that a route is only matched if certain conditions are met.
 This could e.g be a check to ensure that the route is only invoked if it was used by a mobile user-agent.
-A route condition is defined using a lambda expression of type `Func<bool>`.
+A route condition is defined using a lambda expression of type `Func<NancyContext, bool>`.

 ## The secret for selecting the right route to invoke